mouadja02/neural-network-cuda/README.md

 ## 📝 License

-MIT License - Feel free to use this for learning purposes.
+MIT License - the project does NOT provide any warranty - Feel free to use this for learning purposes.

 ---